-Watch Torey Krug Score Game-Tying Goal For Bruins In Third Vs. Penguins
+NESN

 The Pittsburgh Penguins would not go away quietly in Monday’s game against the Bruins, tying things up at 3-3 before taking the lead in the final seconds of the middle period.

-But Boston tied things up at four goals apiece about eight minutes into the third thanks to Torey Krug.
+But Boston knotted the score at four goals apiece about eight minutes into the third thanks to Torey Krug.

-Brad Marchand sent the puck over to Krug who one-timed a bullet from the faceoff circle past Tristan Jarry to make it 4-4.
+Brad Marchand sent the puck over to Krug, who one-timed a bullet from the faceoff circle past Tristan Jarry to make it 4-4.

 Check it out: